Miguel (singer)

-Miguel Jontel Pimentel (born October 23, 1985) is an American singer, songwriter, and actor.
-Raised in San Pedro, California, he began pursuing a music career at age thirteen.
-After signing to Jive Records in 2007, Miguel released his debut studio album, All I Want Is You, in November 2010.
-Although it was underpromoted upon its release, the album became a sleeper hit and helped Miguel garner commercial standing.
+Miguel Jontel Pimentel (born October 23, 1985) is an American singer and songwriter who specializes in contemporary and alternative R&B. Raised in San Pedro, California, he began pursuing a music career at age thirteen.
+He signed with Jive Records to release his debut studio album, All I Want Is You (2010).
+Though underpromoted upon release, it became a sleeper hit and spawned the hit single "Sure Thing", which went viral on TikTok in 2023; as a result, it reached a second peak of number 11 on the Billboard Hot 100 and remains his most commercially successful release.

-After Jive's dissolution in 2011, he moved to RCA Records and released his second studio album, Kaleidoscope Dream, in 2012 to critical acclaim.
-In June 2015, Miguel released his third album, Wildheart, which also received critical acclaim.
-His fourth studio album, War & Leisure, was released in 2017 to further acclaim.
-Miguel incorporates R&B, funk, hip hop, pop, rock and electronic styles into his music, and has been compared to vocalists Babyface and Prince.
+After Jive's dissolution in 2011, he was moved to RCA Records and released his second studio album, Kaleidoscope Dream (2012) to continued success, spawning the hit single "Adorn".
+His third and fourth albums, Wildheart (2015) and War & Leisure (2017) further experimented with psychedelic and alternative influences; the former peaked at number two on the Billboard 200 while the latter contained the hit single "Sky Walker" (featuring Travis Scott), which received triple platinum certification by the Recording Industry Association of America (RIAA).
+Miguel incorporates various genres such as R&B, funk, hip hop, pop, rock and electronic into his music, and has been compared to vocalists such as Babyface and Prince.

 Early life

 Miguel Jontel Pimentel was born on October 23, 1985, and raised in San Pedro, California.
-He is one of two sons of an African American mother and a Mexican American father.
+He is one of two sons of an African American mother and a Mexican-American father.
 Miguel's parents divorced when he was eight years old.
 At a young age, Miguel was introduced to the older R&B his mother listened to, and his father's musical tastes, including funk, hip hop, jazz and classic rock.

 In eleventh grade, Miguel was introduced by a friend to a member of the production company Drop Squad, and he subsequently spent the rest of high school learning his way around a recording studio before seeking a record deal.
 Miguel is also close high school friends with rapper Blu, who also lived in San Pedro.